-N&R programme tapes which have already passed Tech Review and are ready for TX:
+N&R programme tapes which have already passed Tech Review and are ready for transmission :

 Your production agreement with the BBC requires you to clear clips for public service rights as defined in the agreement.

-Independent Productions should make and retain a clone of all transmission tapes delivered to the BBC.
+All independent productions must submit one master tape and retain a clone of all tapes delivered to the BBC.

 BBC Post Production can make the clone as part of the programme’s Technical Review if requested.

-All TX tape clones should be sent direct to I&A for archiving (they should not be sent to RED BEE MEDIA).
+All transmission tape clones should be sent direct to I&A for archiving (they should not be sent to Red Bee Media).

-The 'Person Responsible' (as nominated in the Contact Details section of the TX Form) must be aware of the exact location of the clone copy pre-transmission in case the master tape goes missing during delivery.
+The “Person Responsible” (as nominated in the Contact Details section of the Transmission Form) must be aware of the exact location of the clone copy pre-transmission in case the master tape goes missing during delivery.

 A clone is not required for the following output: